Open-Orange-Button/Orange-Button-Taxonomy/README.md

 # Contributing

 To report a bug, error or to describe a new feature, please open an Issue.
 To contribute comments or propose changes to the taxonomy, for those with git skills, please feel free to fork this repository and then submit a pull request with your suggested changes.
 For those without git skills but wanting contribute, the Orange Button Technical Workgroup meets regularly and welcomes new participants.
-Contact the workgroup at XXXXXX
+Contact the workgroup at membership@sunspec.org

 # Using the taxonomy